 Pain after injections for nail surgery

 Pain after injections for nail surgery is brought this month to readers by Alison Charlton.
 Alison is an avid reader of Podiatric Reflective Newsfeed and publishes her short case history for ConsultingFootPain.
-A growing number of queries are being raised on Podiatry Forums covering nail surgery.
-If you have a case to share or query you can write to ConsultingFootPain.
+Many queries are being raised on Podiatry Forums covering nail surgery.
+If you have a case to share or query, you can write to ConsultingFootPain.
 (Editor)

 Presentation and Complaint